 Definition & Examples of Aircraft Liability and Hull Insurance

 Aircraft liability and hull insurance protects firms that use planes and other aircraft for business purposes.
 Aircraft aren't covered under standard liability policies.

 Learn more about this insurance and how it works.

 What Is Aircraft Liability and Hull Insurance?

 Many firms use airplanes, jets, or helicopters for business purposes.
 Some only use them occasionally for a special project or a business-related social outing.
 Others, like crop-dusting businesses and aerial mapping companies, use aircraft regularly.

 Flying creates unique risks for businesses that own and use aircraft.
 Accidents can cause serious injuries or even death, and the aircraft and/or other property can be damaged or destroyed.
-That’s why insurance coverage for aircraft is so important.
+Thus, insurance coverage for aircraft is so important.

 Businesses that use aircraft shouldn't rely on their commercial general liability (CGL) policy for protection.
 The standard policy contains a broad aircraft exclusion that eliminates coverage for most aircraft-related claims.